 CISC Code of Standard Practice, Appendix 1, Architecturally Exposed Structural Steel (AESS).

-The Society for Protective Coatings (SSPC)/National Association of Corrosion Engineers (NACE International):
+Association for Materials Protection and Performance (AMPP) (Formerly The Society for Protective Coatings (SSPC))/National Association of Corrosion Engineers (NACE International):

 Coating Materials Guidelines.

 SPEC NOTE: SSPC-SP3 is usually adequate for all non-architecturally exposed structural steel applications.
 SSPC-SP2 is pretty rough and ready work and denotes a lower standard of quality where pricing is a serious concern.
 SSPC-SP6 is the minimum requirement for architecturally finished structural steel.
 SSPC-SP5 may be used for highly visible locations but is much more expensive than SSPC-SP6.
 Most primers used in architectural finishing have good hiding ability, minimizing the requirement for SSPC-SP5 surface preparation.
 SSPC-SP10 or SP5 may be required for certain rust inhibiting exterior applications, always check with the paint manufacturer's guidelines for surface preparation.